20 June 2017Parents Making Disciples

 What do parenting and discipleship have in common?
 How do we help our children grow up to know and follow Jesus?

 I’ve often thought longingly about the way Jesus spent 3 years doing life with His 12 disciples.
 If only we could replicate that sort of living and working together so closely in modern life, surely we’d be much more effective in the church’s mission to ‘make disciples of all nations.’
 Of course the two-hour church service on a Sunday is part of it – it’s where we are inspired and encouraged and equipped as a larger group.
 Our iron-sharpening-iron times with 2 or 3 others who know the details of our lives is also helping us to grow as disciples as are the times when we engage with a group of others regularly in a missional context.
-These are all parts of our discipleship environment.
+These are all parts of our discipleship environment, and the structures we’re building at Hope.
 But, eating together every day and living and working under the same roof feel like the holy grail of discipleship!

 I went to a talk recently called ‘Faith In Our Families’ by Care For The Family.
 I had a mind-set change, realising that we do have this opportunity to make disciples like Jesus did, maybe having 18 years or more with those we are discipling!!
 Research has shown that the majority of people who come to faith do so before the age of 19.
 About 50% of children brought up in a Christian home follow the faith as adults.
 What an opportunity!

 Just as I think of discipleship for adults happening in different settings, so, I realise it does for our children.
-The Sunday service is a time of inspiration, learning and meeting with other Christian children.
-We as parents though are the primary disciple makers of our children and do this in the home.
+The Sunday service is a time of inspiration, learning and meeting with other Christian children, discovering that they’re part of something bigger than themselves.
+We as parents though are the primary disciple makers of our children and do this in normal life, at home and out and about with our children.

 So how do we do it?
 As we read the gospels we see Jesus teaching His disciples both systematically and spontaneously (both organised and organic).
 The ‘Sermon on the Mount’ (Matthew 5-7) was a systematic teaching on different parts of the Christian life.
 Jesus taught His disciples the Lord’s Prayer spontaneously when they asked Him how they should pray.
 Jesus also taught spontaneously whilst on a walk with His disciples through a wheat field (Luke 6), using that opportunity to explain a spiritual truth.